Pennsylvania commits to new voting machines, election audit

 In the settlement, Wolf underscores that commitment “so that every Pennsylvania voter in 2020 uses a voter-verifiable paper ballot.”
 The settlement also requires the state to institute audits of election results by 2022 before the results are certified, based on recommendations from a working group the state must assemble by Jan.
 1.

-Ilann Maazel, a lawyer for Stein and a handful of registered Pennsylvania voters, who sued Thursday, called the agreement “a major step forward for Pennsylvania voters and election integrity.”
+Ilann Maazel, a lawyer for Stein and a handful of registered Pennsylvania voters who sued, said Thursday that the agreement is “a major step forward for Pennsylvania voters and election integrity.”

 The lawsuit accused Pennsylvania of violating the constitutional rights of voters because its voting machines were susceptible to hacking and barriers to a recount were pervasive.

-Note: This story has been corrected to show that lawyer Ilann Maazel commented Thursday, instead of Stein and a handful of voters suing Thursday.